kyma-project/kyma/docs/application-connector/docs/001-overview-application-connector.md

 ---
 title: Overview
-type: Overview
 ---

 The Application Connector (AC) is a proprietary Kyma implementation that allows you to connect with external solutions.
 No matter if you want to integrate an on-premise or a cloud system, the integration process doesn't change, which allows to avoid any configuration and network-related problems.

 The external solution you connect to Kyma using the AC is represented as a Remote Environment (RE).
 There is always a one-to-one relationship between a connected solution and a Kyma RE, which helps to ensure the highest level of security and separation.
-This means that you must create five separate REs in your Kyma cluster to connect five different external solutions and use their APIs and Event catalogs in Kyma.
+This means that you must create five separate REs in your cluster to connect five different external solutions and use their APIs and Event catalogs in Kyma.

-The AC brings the following functionality to Kyma:
+The AC gives you the following:

 - Manages the lifecycle of REs.
 - Establishes a secure connection and generates the client certificate used by the connected external solution.